 With key raw materials for bio-based levulinic acid being biomass, bagasse, manure and brewery waste, supply at feasible cost has been a challenge for market participants.
 Additionally, as with any bio-based replacement chemical, price has been a burning issue in the levulinic acid market.
 At current prices ranging between USD 5 per kilo and USD 8 per kilo, manufacturers are faced with a daunting task of matching target prices of close to USD 1 per kilo in order to penetrate in to the downstream platform applications.
 With a number of R&D initiatives expected to move towards commercialization over the next six years, it is expected that levulinic acid prices shall become more competitive in the coming future.
 Favorable regulatory scenario and growth in application markets is expected to have a positive influence on levulinic acid demand over the next six years.

 Key application segments analyzed and reported in this study include pharmaceuticals, food additives, cosmetics, and agriculture applications such as Organic potassium fertililizer DALA, 2--Methylindole-3-acetic acid.
 Presently, levulinic acid is serving niche markets, owing to its high price.
-DALA, a broad spectrum herbicide was the largest application market for levulinic acid in 2012, accounting for over 55% of global volumes.
-Levulinic acid demand for DALA and other pesticides is expected to grow at a CAGR of 5.2% from 2014 to 2020.
+Levulinic acid demand for agriculture applications and other pesticides is expected to grow at a CAGR of 6% from 2014 to 2020.
 Major levulinic acid uses in pharmaceuticals include calcium levulinate and indomethacin, which is a non-steroidal anti-inflammatory drug, prescribed for fever.
-Levulinic acid demand for pharmaceutical applications is expected to grow at a CAGR of 3.6% from 2014 to 2020.
+Levulinic acid demand for pharmaceutical applications is expected to grow at a CAGR of 5.4% from 2014 to 2020.
 Apart from these applications, levulinic acid is also sparingly used in cigarettes to increase nicotine delivery in smoke and binding of nicotine to neural receptors.

 Downstream Potential Insights